open-sailing/sailing/README.md

 # Documentation

   Welcome to the official documentation for Sailing and the Reference Software Platform .
-Currently , Kernel base on Estuary 4.7.1 , and the file system using Estuary Release CentOS .
+Currently , the sailing software platform includes kernel base on Estuary 4.7.1 , and the file system using Estuary Release CentOS .
 These documents and instruction sets are written by the Sailing team .

 ## Contents